Ausoni-Bokstedt duality for topological Hochschild homology: Examples

 \subsection{Discussion}

 The main obstacle to finding more examples is the need to ensure that the coefficient rings should be Noetherian, which seems rather rare for $THH$.
-In the known cases where this happens, the coefficient rings are all themselves Gorenstein.
+In the cases with complete calculations and Noetherian rings, the coefficient rings are all themselves Gorenstein.
 We have not yet found an example where the ring spectrum is proxy regular and Gorenstein except when the coefficients are already Gorenstein.

 Our analysis is based on the cofibre sequence $A\lra \TbC \lra \TbB$ and requires that it is \pifinite .
 We have relied on the fact that if $A$ is finite dimensional and $k$ is of characteristic $p$, the cofibre sequence is \pifinite.
 In this case $\TbC$ will have the same Krull dimension as $\TbB$.